MichaelDipperstein/tankvufo/README.md

 | ufo_falling.h | Definition of ufo falling sound effect |

 ## Building
-To build these files with GNU make and gcc:
+To build these files with GNU make and g++:
 1. Open a terminal
 2. Change directory to the directory containing this archive
 3. Enter the command "make" from the command line.